jmcclenon/serverNotes/apache.md

 	sudo apt-get upgrade
 	sudo apt-get dist-upgrade
 ```
-4. When done, check your Apache version number.
+4. When done, check your Apache2 version number.
 You can use php.info to establish this information (see below).

 ```